KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 The OpenXR Loader finds and loads a suitable OpenXR runtime that is present on the system.
 The Loader will load in all of the OpenXR function pointers stated in the core specification for the application to use.
 If you are using an extension, such as `XR_EXT_debug_utils`, any functions associated with that extension will need to be loaded in with `xrGetInstanceProcAddr()`.
 Some platforms like Android require extra work and information to initialise the loader.

 API Layers are additional code layers that are inserted by the loader between the application and the runtime.
 Each of these API layers intercepts the OpenXR function calls from the layer above, does something with that function, and then calls the next layer down.
-Examples of API Layers would be: logging the OpenXR functions to the output or a file; creating trace files of the OpenXR calls for later replay; or to check that the function calls made to OpenXR are compatible with the OpenXR specification.
+Examples of API Layers would be: logging the OpenXR functions to the output or a file; creating trace files of the OpenXR calls for later replay; or for checking that the function calls made to OpenXR are compatible with the OpenXR specification.
 See :ref:`Chapter 6.3 <6.3 OpenXR API Layers>`.

 OpenXR supports multiple graphics APIs via its extension functionality.
 OpenXR can extend its functionality to include debugging layers, vendor hardware and software support and graphics APIs.
 This idea of absolving the core specification of the graphics API functionality provides flexibility in choosing the graphics APIs now and in the future.
 OpenXR is targeted at developing XR experiences and isn't concerned with the specifics of any graphics APIs.
 The extensible nature of OpenXR allows revisions of existing APIs and new graphics APIs to be integrated with ease.
 See :ref:`Chapter 5 <5 Extensions>`.
 OpenXR supports multiple graphics APIs via its extension functionality.
 OpenXR can extend its functionality to include debugging layers, vendor hardware and software support and graphics APIs.
 This idea of absolving the core specification of the graphics API functionality provides flexibility in choosing the graphics APIs now and in the future.
 OpenXR is targeted at developing XR experiences and isn't concerned with the specifics of any graphics APIs.
 The extensible nature of OpenXR allows revisions of existing APIs and new graphics APIs to be integrated with ease.
 See :ref:`Chapter 5 <5 Extensions>`.

-OpenXR recognizes that there is a vast and ever changing array of hardware and configurations in the XR space.
+OpenXR recognizes that there is a vast and ever-changing array of hardware and configurations in the XR space.
 With new headsets and controllers coming to the market, an abstraction of the input system was needed so that the same applications can target different and newer hardware with minimal change.
 This is the core reasoning behind the OpenXR Actions System.

 *********************
 1.3 Environment Setup
 *********************

 This section will help you set up your development environment.
-Here your choice of platform really makes a difference, but afterwards things will be much more consistent.
+Here your choice of platform makes a difference, but afterwards, things will be much more consistent.
 You can change platform and graphics API at any time by clicking the tabs at the top of the page.
-Select the platform you want to develop for now, by clicking a tab above.
+Select the platform you want to develop for now, by clicking the appropriate tab above.

 .. container:: windows

 	.. rubric:: Visual Studio

-	If you'll be building an OpenXR project for Microsoft Windows PC based devices, we'll assume you'll be using Microsoft Visual Studio.
+	If you'll be building an OpenXR project for Microsoft Windows PC-based devices, we'll assume you'll be using Microsoft Visual Studio.
 The free Community Edition of Visual Studio is available to download `here <https://visualstudio.microsoft.com/vs/community/>`_.

 	.. rubric:: CMake

 	Install the latest `CMake <https://cmake.org/download/>`_.
 This tutorial uses CMake to generate the Visual Studio Solution and Project files.
 At least CMake 3.22.1 will be needed, so follow the instructions on the CMake download page to ensure that you have an up-to-date version.

-	Next you'll want to choose which graphics API you'll be using.
+	Next, you'll want to choose which graphics API you'll be using.

 	.. container:: d3d11 d3d12